-The marker should keep full attention.
-Besides scoring the darts, it is their job to know everything that is happening in the game, including knowing what number has been hit, how much is left and keeping track of whose turn it is.
+The marker should keep full attention and they should know how to how to play darts well.
+Besides scoring the darts, it is their job to know everything that is happening in the game, including knowing what number has been hit, how much is left, and keeping track of whose turn it is.

 501 Darts Variations

 There are a few slight rule variations to the basic game that may be different depending on where and with who you are playing.

 The most popular variation to the rules is the option to double-in.
 In a professional darts game, you do not need to double-in before you start subtracting from your score.

 This is done to speed up the pace and action of the game.
 If you watch darts on TV, you will notice each round starts with the players immediately scoring as many points as possible.